arkabagchi1993/GROMACS_Files/README.md

 i.
 In your working directory, type `wget <URL of the Swissparam result page>` (This will download a file named "index.html".

 ii.
 Open this index.html file with "nano" or any other text editor of your choice.
-To open the file with nano, type "nano index.html".
+To open the file with nano, type `nano index.html`.

 iii.
-In this file, you will find a line, ""Results can be found in the following zip file: <a class="sib_link"href="http://www.swissparam.ch/results/514710792/<filename>.zip"><filename>.zip</a>. <br><br>"".
+In this file, you will find a line, `Results can be found in the following zip file: <a class="sib_link"href="http://www.swissparam.ch/results/514710792/<filename>.zip"><filename>.zip</a>. <br><br>`.

 (Where 'filename' will be the name of your .mol2 file).
-From this line copy the ""http://www.swissparam.ch/results/514710792/<filename>.zip"" part.
+From this line copy the `http://www.swissparam.ch/results/514710792/<filename>.zip` part.

 iv.
 Now exit the text editor and in your working directory, type `wget <the link you just copied>` (Eg: wget http://www.swissparam.ch/results/514710792/LIG.zip)